zhchang/pand/README.md

     pand cmds

-where cmds is comma or space separated values, compile,build,clean,adb,run,debug
+where cmds is comma or space separated values, env,new,compile,build,clean,adb,run,debug

 Examples: